damian-pm/prestashop_examples/examples/ThemeClassicSpring/README.md

 ### Install
 There are 2 options:
-1. Download zip file [here](classic_spring.zip) and load new theme from admin panel.
+1. Download zip file from this repo `classic_spring.zip` and load new theme from admin panel.
 1. Clone this repo and copy [this dir](classic_spring/) to the `themes/`.
 PrestaShop should see this theme.
 If not execute command:
 ```bash